imarc/handbook/frontend.markdown

 ## Browser Support & Accessibility

 The following **philosophy** is paraphrased from our standard proposal language.
-The most up-to-date verbiage can be found on our Wiki.
+The most up-to-date wording can be found on our Wiki.

-* We produce semantic, HTML5-compliant markup, CSS and scripts.
+* We produce semantic, HTML5-compliant markup, CSS, and scripts.
 * We believe users should be able to consume as much visual and interactive richness as their browser can support.
 * We test against a specific whitelist of mainstream desktop and mobile browsers.
 * We ensure our sites function correctly and look as good as possible on these browsers.
 * We recognize that not every browser functions in the same way and requiring an identical experience imposes false limitations on users with modern more capable browsers.
 * We do not require an *identical experience*.
 Instead we strive for an *optimal experience* for each user's environment.
 * We recognize that some browsers are incapable of properly rendering standards compliant code.
-We do code to support these browsers unless explicitly requested and spec'ed for the poject.
+We do not code to support these browsers unless explicitly requested and spec'ed for the poject.

 The difinitive list of **supported browsers** can be found on our [Wiki](http://wiki.imarc.net/Browser_Support).
-As of May 2013, this includes Chrome and Firefox (Mac & Windows), IE 8+, Safari 6+ (Mac & iOS), and Andoid Browser (Android 2.3, 4.1, 4.2 handsets)
+As of May 2013, this includes Chrome and Firefox (Mac & Windows), IE 8+, Safari 6+ (Mac & iOS), and Andoid Browser (Android 2.3, 4.1, 4.2 handsets).

 By default we do not test on IE 6 and 7.
 However individual projects may require browser support beyond our defaults.
-In these cases the browsers and additional testing time will be spec'ed in the proposal and strategy documents.
+In these cases the additional support will be spec'ed in the proposal and strategy documents.

 ### Accessibility Checklist